 Looking for data to help inform your next law review submissions?
-Check out Scholastica’s Annual Law Review Submissions Insights graphs to see when law reviews tend to open, the peak article submissions times, when most law reviews make decisions, and more!
+Check out Scholastica’s latest Annual Law Review Submissions Insights graphs to learn when law review submissions and decisions tend to happen and how patterns are shifting over time.

 - law reviews open for submissions

 - authors request expedited decisions

 We’ve included analysis for each of the graphs, as well as information on recurring trends and how recent events have impacted law review submissions.
 For example, the latest data appears to reflect some law reviews adjusting their 2021 article selection timeframes to give authors more time to prepare papers in light of COVID-19.
 We see that more law reviews opened later in the season than previous years, with noticeable spikes in openings on February 8th and 15th.
 Last year also saw later peak expedite request times suggesting authors were somewhat slower to expedite versus previous years and/or some law reviews sent decisions later, resulting in later expedite requests.
 Only time will tell whether law reviews will follow similar patterns this year or make other article selection adjustments.